 Kindness, while sometimes hard to define concretely, is the quality I want my children to have more than anything else.
 I’d much rather they be kind and empathetic to their friends than get all As on their report cards.
 But recently, I noticed that my kids were rarely going out of their way to treat others kindly.
 Even in the house.
 They weren’t necessarily being cruel, they just didn’t seem plugged into others’ needs or emotions.
 Then, when the sibling squabbles started erupting rapid-fire, I felt like I needed to do something about it.
 They could do better.
 So, I quickly looked for ways to increase kindness within our home.

 I recently listened to the book Unselfie: Why Empathetic Kids Succeed in Our All-About-Me World by Michele Borba, Ed D., who talks about how kindness and empathy can –and should — be nurtured at all ages.
-That is, these traits aren’t just planted within us, but really need to be nurtured; they can easily bloom when given the right opportunities and nourishment.
-So, I decided to try one of Borba’s tips: I created a kindness vase.
+That is, these traits aren’t just planted within us, but really need to be nurtured; they can easily bloom when given the right encouragement and modeling.
+So, I decided to try one of Borba’s tips.
+I created a kindness vase.